LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: : Automated PIC Detailed Routing

 where $\lambda_c$ is a penalty coefficient that discourages routing too close to blockages or previously routed waveguides, preserving routing resources for unrouted nets within the same routing group, and $\#grids(w_{g_i})$ is the number of grids that occupied by others in the check region $w_{g_i}$ as shown in Fig.~\ref{fig:gcp}.
 The check region $w_{g_i}$ is determined by the number of unrouted nets in its port group.
 As more nets are routed, $w_{g_i}$ decreases to avoid consuming extra space.

 Since our method allows non-Manhattan routing, the shortest path is often diagonal.
-To ensure the A$^\ast$ heuristic remains valid and does not overestimate the cost, we define a customized heuristic $h(n)$ as shown in Eq.~\eqref{eq:hcost}:

-where $d_{min}$ and $d_{max}$ represent the minimum and maximum differences in the x and y coordinates between the current node $n$ and the target node $t$, respectively.
-Additionally, a penalty term proportional to the 45$^\circ$ bending loss, $IL_{bd, 45}$, is added when both $d_{min}$ and $d_{max}$ are non-zero, as this scenario requires at least one 45$^\circ$ bend.
-This penalty encourages paths that end in orientations better suited for port connection.
+We define a customized heuristic $h(n)$ as shown in Eq.~\eqref{eq:hcost}. where $d_{min}$ and $d_{max}$ represent the minimum and maximum differences in the x and y coordinates between the current node $n$ and the target node $t$, respectively.
+When $\alpha = 0$, we have $d_{min}=0$, and $h(n)$ reduces to the standard Manhattan case.
+When $\alpha \neq 0$, it indicates that the subsequent path search must contain at least one bend with an angle no smaller than $45^\circ$.
+Therefore, we incorporate the loss of a $45^\circ$ bend into $h(n)$, which \textbf{does not overestimate the cost and thus the A$^*$ router remains admissible}, and penalizes the bend and encourages paths that end in orientations suited for port connection.